 The next child, Philip Morgan/Phil, had already arrived at 7 New Road on December 19th 1892.
 He became an electric engine driver underground at the Lady Windsor Colliery.
 He later moved up to Birmingham in the 1930’s, where he belatedly got married in 1946 (aged 54) to Dorothy Rubery (of Ruberys Jewellers fame).
 Phil was now working for the Wolsey Motor Company, but he sadly died only six years into the marriage in September 1952.
 He and Dorothy had adopted a four year old girl, Patricia Margaret/Pat, in 1947.
 Pat would later (1981) emigrate to Pennsylvania along with her husband Roy Henry Hunt and their children, coincidentally following in the footsteps of Evan IV Moses way back in 1869.
 Sadly Roy died in 1993, but Pat and their two daughters, Anita and Catherine, still live in PA.
 Incidentally Phil’s widow Dorothy Phillips passed away in 1968.

 The third child was David Thomas/Tom 1896-1972.
 He was a colliery hewer before going off to fight in the First World War.
 On his return he became an ambulance driver in Ynysybwl.
 When he was in his late thirties, Tom married Margaret Jane (1900-1969) in 1933 and inherited a step-son Idris.
-It was it seems Tom who inherited his father’s musical talent, as he would later go on to play violin with the London Philharmonic Orchestra.
+It was it seems Tom who inherited his father’s musical talent as he played the violin to a high standard.

 Two years after Gwilym’s birth, and Elizabeth Ann finally gave birth to her first girl – Jane.
 She went on to marry Cilfynydd boy William Pugh (b.
 1898) in April 1935, and they set up home literally across the road at No. 33 Crawshay Street.
 They also only had one child, a boy called Myrddin.
 Jane Pugh (nee Phillips) died in October 1976 after being a widow for 18 years.
 Myrddin went on to marry Thelma Wilson in 1947, and he sadly passed away in May 2002.
 Incidentally whilst doing this research, I discovered that the Geraint Pugh who for many years lived next door to my maternal grandmother in Nash Street Abercynon, was in fact Myrddin Pugh’s eldest son; making us both great gt.
 Grandsons of Mary Edwards (nee Moses).
 As the American comedian Steven Wright once said – “It’s a small world, but I wouldn’t like to paint it“!